kintone-labs/kintone-ios-sdk/docs/docs/reference/app.md

 ### getFormFields(_ app: Int?, _ lang: LanguageSetting?,_ isPreview: Bool?)

-> Get field of form in kintone app
+> Get field of the form in the kintone app

 **Parameter **